Top Ten X-Men Characters

 As the most powerful person on the entire team, Jean Grey had to be included here and even though she was never utilized as well as she deserved, it was still entertaining watching her at the height of her powers, particularly in ‘X2’ and ‘Apocalypse’.
 Her Phoenix form brought many of the best action sequences in the franchise.

 I get that Logan would usually populate higher slots on most of the other lists, but in my opinion there are four better characters than him.
 But still you can’t deny his presence.
 Even though he was overused, he was the best in minor roles when he was quite funny.
 Hugh Jackman is naturally fantastic playing his role and he heightened what could have easily been a boring and ridiculous part.
+His defining and best moment of course came in amazing ‘Logan’ where he was moving even.

 I really like Mystique.
 None of the two actresses played the role satisfyingly, at least not in my opinion, but the character herself is awesome.
 In the first trilogy, she was just a villain.
 But in the later entries, she was much more fascinating in her conflicting nature and loyalty toward both Charles and Erik.
 She is one of the most complex and well developed X-Men characters for sure.